ja11sop/cuppa/README.md

 ##### Where does **cuppa** store retrieved files?

-**Cuppa** stores any retrieved files under a sub-folder under `.cuppa`.
+**Cuppa** stores any retrieved files under a sub-folder under `_cuppa`.
 The sub-folder name is derived from the URL so that it is unique for a given URL.
 That means different branches of the same repository will be checked out in to different folders.

 ##### What happens if the files are already present?